Updated: Aug 17

 Starting college, I had made plans to go through recruitment I had my outfits together, my ducks in a row and my heart set on being a part of a sisterhood.
 Until I prayed about it.
 See if you’re anything like me you get all of your plans together then say “oh yeah, God, here’s my plans what do you think?”
 (I feel like God really laughs at me sometimes).
 After I began to pray about this decision I immediately heard God tell me “no”.
 Which was confusing because I have never heard God so clearly tell me NO before.
 (I don’t like the word no, just ask my mother).
 Of course my first reaction was “um, why?”.
 He then clearly said “that’s not the plan I have for you.”
 Those words were not taken very lightly.
 So I did the scary, wise thing and trusted him.

 I envied the girls who would get to have a forever sisterhood with their friends from college.
-Wanting what other girls had just because it looked better, more fun and more exciting.
-I felt like I wasn’t actually living.
+I wanted what other girls had just because it looked better, more fun and more exciting.
+I felt like I wasn’t actually living my "best life."
 They were living out their college years doing so many fun things and I was the victim.
 I thought God was keeping me from that.
 Maybe you understand just where I am coming from.
 But God doesn’t call us to want what others have or play the victim or go against what he tells us.
 He is a GOOD father.
 He knows what is best, even when we can’t see it.

 Instead of finding friends through a sorority, God directed me to a college ministry where I would meet some of my MOST favorite people on the planet.
 I would slowly begin to realize I did not have it all together and I was not as strong as I thought I was.
-Then God put Jesus loving ladies in my life who began to shape me & guide me.
-It all seemed like everything was going my way until I began to doubt his plan for my life and started looking around.
+God put Jesus loving ladies in my life who began to shape me & guide me.
+It all seemed like everything was going my way but I still had my moments of doubt.

-Doubt creeped in like a thief in the night, he came to still my joy.
 The enemy fed me lies and I let him.
 Rejection, comparison, fear, jealously all rushed in at once.
 Especially going into my second year at college I even considered the thought of transferring and living life at a bigger college – that would probably have costed more money & directed me away from God’s plan.
 I compared my college experience (not in a “sisterhood”) at a smaller university to the girls thriving at HUGE universities, going to themed parties & seemed to be having the time of their lives.
 My eyes were set on all the worldly things I was “missing” out on, and I put God up on the shelf.
-Girl, let me tell you I beat myself up over all of that stuff.
+Girl, let me tell you I know how it feels to constantly feel FOMO (fear of missing out).

 He will never disappoint you.